Rozdandy/myfirst-miletone-project/README.md

  ### **Typography**

- * Font: Developer used the [Google Fonts!](https://fonts.google.com/) and emebed the "Roboto", sans-serif; that I used in the paragraphs and 'Merriweather Sans', sans-serif; that I used for the headers.
+ * Font: [Google Fonts!](https://fonts.google.com/) The two main fonts used in this project came from Google Fonts.
+Developer use "Roboto", sans-serif for the paragraphs and 'Merriweather Sans', sans-serif; for the headers.

 # **Testing user stories from UX**